DigitalHarborFoundation/Experimenting-with-Arduino/arduino-concepts/digitalinput.md

 Next, let's continue with the LED example, but instead of looking at the output you're going to now consider the input.

 Recall that digital has two states, the form that this takes for input would again be ON and OFF.
-The most basic example of digital input is a _light switch_.
+The most basic example of digital input is a **light switch**.
 A typical, straight forward light switch has two states: ON and OFF.
 This is digital input.

 ### Digital Input with Arduino

-Recall that _digitalWrite()_ is the command linked with _digital output_.
-Now let's introduce the corresponding command for _digital input_ : _digitalRead()_.
+Recall that _digitalWrite()_ is the command linked with digital output.
+Now let's introduce the corresponding command for digital input : _digitalRead()_.

 **digitalRead()** works similarly to its complimentary pair in that it requires a pin as a parameter.
 You'll also need to configure **pinMode()** to be set for _input_ instead of output like you've used thus far.

-The _digital input_ "Hello World" project is to use a pushbutton to turn an LED on and off.
+The digital input "Hello World" project is to use a pushbutton to turn an LED on and off.
 Previously, the LED state was controlled entirely by the code that you sent to the board.
 This time, a physical button is going to be controlling the state.

 Let's examine some pushbutton code from the [Arduino Reference](https://www.arduino.cc/en/Reference/DigitalRead):